rohantade8/Intelligent_Tutoring_System_AI/Readme.txt

 <path_to_ontology>/shapes_ontology.owl
 ```

-Make sure the ontology file is correctly placed in the specified directory, or update the `ontology_path` in the code if you place the file elsewhere.
+Ensure the ontology file is correctly placed in the specified directory, or update the `ontology_path` in the code if you place the file elsewhere.

+---

 ## File Structure